-Here’s a list with five of the best Ken Griffey Jr rookie cards options if you’re looking for the best ROI, as well as a checklist and investment advice for the future.
+Here’s a list that includes five of the best Ken Griffey Jr rookie cards options.
+If you’re looking for the best ROI, that is!
+Also, don’t forget to take a look at the checklist and speculation on what the cards may do going forward.

 Ken Griffey Jr Rookie Card Checklist

-Ken Griffey Jr RCs originate from 1989, with over 100 different options to choose from as they were released during the ‘junk wax era’.
+Ken Griffey Jr RCs came off the presses in 1989 with a crazy amount of cards to choose from as they were released during the ‘junk wax era’.

-Here’s a list with his true rookie options;
+Here’s a list of his true rookie options;

 Ken Griffey Jr Top 5 Cards

-We’ve looked at popularity and the best potential ROI when picking out the top five Ken Griffey Jr rookie cards.
+We’ve looked at card popularity and the best potential ROI when picking out the top five Ken Griffey Jr rookie cards (they kind of go hand in hand).
+Here’s what we’ve come up with!

-1989 Ken Griffey Jr. Upper Deck Rookie Card #1 (Find Bargain on eBay)
+1989 Ken Griffey Jr. Upper Deck Rookie Card #1 (Buy it on eBay)

-Although it was massively produced it is still one of the most sought after cards in the hobby (imagine how much this card would go for if it was a rare card).
+Although it was massively produced, it’s still one of the most sought after Ken Griffey Jr. rookie cards in the hobby (imagine how much this card would go for if supply was limited!).

-Truly an iconic card, it features a large image of Griffey Jr, although it is widely available in comparison to more recent UD releases.
+Truly an iconic card, it features a large image of Griffey Jr and is widely available in comparison to more recent UD releases.
 Despite a large print run, high rated versions still hold decent value.
 It’s another card that could be a great investment piece.

 Griffey’s 1989 Donruss isn’t the most attractive card on our list, and the dark borders make it susceptible to corner and edging damage.
 It’s still widely available, despite prices increasing rapidly in recent years.

-PSA 10 versions currently sell for roughly $300, which is a notable increase compared to the $50 you’d have expected to pay a few years ago.
-The extensive quote on the back lists some of his career highlights;
+PSA 10 versions sell for more than $300, which is a notable increase compared to the $50 you’d have expected to pay a few years ago.
+The extensive quote on the back lists some of his career highlights:

 “Hopes to make jump all the way to big leagues in ‘89 after barely 1 1/2 seasons of minor lg. ball… Had ‘88 season interrupted by a stress fracture of the vertebrae in his neck, missing nearly two months after batting .338 with 11 HR, 42 RBI and 32 stolen bases in 58 games at San Bernardino… Moved up to Vermont after recovering from injury and batted .279 with 2 HR, 10 RBI and 4 stolen bases in 17 games… In 1st pro season, 87’, batted .320 with 14 HR and 40 RBI in 53 games at Bellingham… Mariners made him No. 1 player selected in country in 87’ June draft… Son of Reds’ OF Ken Griffey.”